-Students have optional and compulsory languages.
-Optional languages include Telugu (all ages), Spanish (all ages), German (grade 4 onwards) and Chinese (grade 4 onwards).
+- Students have optional and compulsory languages.
+Optional languages include Telugu (all ages), Spanish (all ages) and/or German (grade 4 onwards).
 Compulsory languages are English, Hindi, Special English/Sanskrit.

 How about Mathematics?

-What we teach is not very different, but how we teach is very different.
-We love math and we use unique pedagogy to help children develop their Logical-Mathematical Intelligence.
+- What we teach is not very different, but how we teach is very different.
+We love math and we use unique pedagogy to help children develop mathematics joyfully.